Chathuminda99/webhead_check/README.md

 # Webhead Check

-Webhead Check is a Python script that fetches HTTP headers for a list of URLs and generates a report in an Excel file.
-It helps identify the presence or absence of critical security headers for each URL.
+Webhead Check is a Python script for analyzing HTTP security headers.
+It processes a single URL or a list of URLs and generates a report highlighting the presence or absence of critical security headers.
+Designed for security professionals, it helps assess the security posture of web applications.

 ## Features